One of the worst predicaments you can find yourself in as a business owner is to be on the wrong side of the law.

 - Privacy Policy: Google, DART, etc.

-You can either create a new page on your website for every legal form you want added to your website, then paste the content from the templates into your pages and publish or upload the pages to your web server as described previously.
+You can either create a new page for each legal form you want added to your site, then paste the content from the templates into your web pages and publish or upload the pages to your web server as described earlier.

 More information:

-Here are some legal plugins for WordPress-powered sites that you should check out:
+Here are some great WordPress plugins that you should check out:

 (WordPress Plugin – WordPress Legal Pages)